chbh-opensource/mri-on-bear-edu/docs/workshop7/higher-level-analysis.md

 - Press the button marked 'Select cope images'
 - In the dialogue that appears you need to add in the path to the COPE image for each of the participants in the second level analysis we have just performed.

-If you have used the correct naming convention above, this is:
+If you have used the correct naming convention above, this will be:

 ```bash
 /rds/projects/c/chechlmy-chbh-mricn/xxx/feat/2/level2all.gfeat/cope1.feat/stats/cope1.nii.gz